nextbreakpoint/infrastructure-as-code/README.md

 ## Generate secrets

-Some certificates and keystores are required to create a secure infrastructure.

 Create the secrets with the command:

     ./run_script.sh generate_secrets

+Certificates and keystores are required to create a secure infrastructure.

 ## Generate SSH keys

-SSH keys are required to access EC2 machines.

 Generate the SSH keys with the command:

     ./run_script.sh generate_keys

+SSH keys are required to access EC2 machines.

 ## Configure Consul